-Flavoursome and long-keeping, our Printanor is grown right here in New Zealand and is ready to plant right now.
+Flavoursome and long-keeping, our Printanor is grown right here in New Zealand at our own bulb farm.

 Printanor is a Silverskin garlic and is a soft-neck garlic, meaning it has no central flower stem.
 Silverskin types have many cloves when broken apart, up to 30 in each bulb.
-Only the largest third of the cloves should be planted - smaller cloves will grow and produce bulbs but they will be quite small and give disappointing results.
+While all cloves can be used for cooking, only the largest third or even quarter of the cloves should be planted - smaller cloves will grow but they will only produce small, disappointing bulbs when harvested.

-Break the bulbs into individual cloves and plant them in rows 2-3cm deep with 8cm between cloves.
+Break the bulbs into individual cloves and plant only the largest quarter to third in rows 2-3cm deep with 10cm between cloves.
 If you have more than one row, space the rows 20cm apart to make sure all the plants get plenty of light.

 Printanor is best planted after the shortest day, as late as early August, and harvested when it is ready to harvest, which is often late January.
 Don't go by the old 'plant on shortest day, harvest on the longest day' theory.
 Plant according to what each variety needs and harvest it when it is ready.